|

 Navy OS-8 B/U Oscilloscope

 This is a version of the Navy OS-8 B/U Oscilloscope.
 It has a 3" CRT.
-Not sure what the holes are for in the sides of this one.
-They may be for attaching some type of mount.
+The holes in the sides are for storing the power cord and probes when packed in it's case.

 Manufacturer is unknown but it may have been made by Hickok.